aerleon/pol2yaml/README.md

 --help | -h         Display this message and exit.

+--no_collapse       By default, lists will be formatted as space-separated
+                    values on the same line as much as possible.
+This option disables this behavior and causes lists to always appear with one item per line.

 --no_fix_include    By default, if an #include directive references a file
                     name with the .inc extension, the file name will appear in the YAML output with the extension changed to